Skip to main content

 value: test-repo

-It means add a registrytest-repo to the image of myapp.
+This will add a test-repo registry to the image of myapp.

 After the policy is applied for myapp, the image will be: